axondeepseg/axondeepseg/docs/source/documentation.rst

    * scikit-image==0.13.0
    * scipy==0.19.0

-Now, create the directory where you will store the source files from the project.
-For that, we are going to create a new folder in your home directory.
+Now is the time to clone the AxonDeepSeg project from GitHub.
+First, go to the place you want to download the template to.
+In our case, we are going to use our home directory:

 ``cd ~``

-``mkdir projects ; cd projects``

-Now is the time to clone the AxonDeepSeg project from GitHub.
+You can now download the software by cloning the repository using the following command:

 ``git clone https://github.com/neuropoly/axondeepseg.git``